Skip to main content

 • Incorrect baseUrl or projectId

-• Signed embedding isn't turned on for the project
+• Signed embedding isn't enabled on the project

 424: A 424 response indicates a malformed request.
 If you see this response, make sure to confirm the following: